Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting-in-practice/essay.md

 That is where the technical model becomes evidence-bearing.
 A format that supports corpora, lexicons, annotation, and retrieval is much more than a display convention.

 Current Sutton SignWriting data already gives that claim scale.
-The Brazilian Sign Language dictionary alone contains nearly **68,000 signs**, and the broader accumulated dataset across languages contains well over **one million unique signs**.
-These counts should be refreshed against the current SignPuddle and SignBank data exports before each formal release, but their order of magnitude is already part of the practical argument.
+For the v1.0.0 release, the Brazilian Sign Language dictionary alone contains nearly **68,000 signs**, and the broader accumulated dataset across languages contains well over **one million unique signs**.
+These release-scoped order-of-magnitude counts are already part of the practical argument.

 Useful dataset practice usually needs: